uc-cdis/gen3-user-doc/docs/appendices/timepoints.md

 <h4> Examples of submissions using multiple date times </h4>

-Patient A enrolls in a study on July 1, and has a blood sample taken on July 10.
+Patient A enrolls in a study on July 1, and has a sample taken on July 10.
 For patient A you would report:
 * case.index_date = "Study Enrollment"
 * biospecimen.days_to_procurement = July 10 - July 1 = 9